EliecerC/client-realtime-chat-pager/README.md

 - There are some "TO DO" keywords in between the code, fix those.
 - Implement persistante of connection to the chat.
 - Fix warnings from webpack about oversized bundle.js and main.css.
+- Implement test for all components, and more detailed ones.
 - Giphy selection with keyboard.
 - Better managment of socket status.
 - Implement redux, redux observable.